carlomigueldy/axiefy/README.md

 ## Supabase Usage

-- Used for storing data
+- Supabase Serverless Database: Used for storing data
+- Supabase Authentication: Used authentication, magic link, email and password, and OAuth 2.0 providers
+- Supabase Storage: Used storage for photo uploads
+- Supabase Functions & Triggers
-- Used RLS to prevent unauthorized actions (Current there's a bug we can't figure out in the given time 🐞)
+- Postgres or Supabase feature?: Used RLS to prevent unauthorized actions (Current there's a bug we can't figure out in the given time 🐞)
-- Used authentication, magic link, email and password, and OAuth 2.0 providers
-- Used storage for photo uploads

 ## Setup Development Environment